mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

     <img src="/services/edge-lb/img/support-login-sample.png" alt="Log in with a registered email address and password">
     </p>

     You must have an account to download the Edge-LB pacakges.
-If you have not previously registered an email address for an account, click [create a new account](https://support.mesosphere.com/CommunitiesSelfReg) to get started.
+If you have not previously registered an email address for an account, select [create a new account](https://support.mesosphere.com/CommunitiesSelfReg) to get started.

-1. Open [Downloads](https://support.mesosphere.com/s/downloads?t=1551917897670) directly or click **My Account**, then click [Downloads](https://support.mesosphere.com/s/downloads) to view the list of packages available for download.
+1. Open [Downloads](https://support.mesosphere.com/s/downloads?t=1551917897670) directly or select **My Account**, then [Downloads](https://support.mesosphere.com/s/downloads) to view the list of packages available for download.

     By default, the most recent DC/OS packages that are available for download are listed.